geonetwork/core-geonetwork/docs/manual/docs/user-guide/harvesting/harvesting-sftp.md

 -   **Configure connection to SFTP**
     -   *Server*: The SFTP host name or IP address.
     -   *SFTP port*: The port to connect to (usually 22).
-    -   *Remote folder*: The path name of the directory containing the metadata (as XML files) to be harvested.
-The directory must be accessible by GeoNetwork.
+    -   *SFTP home directory*: Directory path on the SFTP server containing the metadata (XML files) that need to be harvested.
+Set to '/' to start searching from the "root" directory of the connection.
+Note that the user that you are connecting with may already be mapped to a specific directory on the SFTP server.
-    -   *Also search in subfolders*: If checked and the *Directory* path contains other directories, then the harvester will traverse the entire file system tree in that directory and add all metadata files found.
+    -   *Recurse subfolders*: If checked, the harvester will recursively process metadata in all folders (within the given home directory) as well as their subfolders.
+Otherwise, only the items in the home directory itself will be processed.
     -   *Username*: The username to connect to the SFTP server.
-    -   *Use private  public keys*: Generates a private/public key to connect to the SFTP server instead of using a password.
-The user must configure the public key on the SFTP server.
+    -   *Use SSH key*: If checked, a private/public key will be generated to connect to the SFTP server.
+An SSH key is a more secure authentication method than a password, and is therefore recommended.
+However, the user (or an administrator) must configure the generated public key on the SFTP server in order for it to work.
-    -   *Key type*: Select the algorithm to create the keys: RSA (4096 bits) / ECDSA.
+        - *SSH key type*: Select the algorithm to create the SSH keys.
+You can choose between RSA (4096 bits) or ECDSA.
     -   *Password*: The password to connect to the SFTP server.
 Only applies when *Use private  public keys* is not enabled.

 -   **Configure response processing for filesystem**